Are you considering stopping your medical plan and saving that premium to self-fund your medical cover?

-If you cannot afford a comprehensive medical aid plan, then you MUST AT LEAST HAVE THIS PLAN!It offers you cover for:
+If you cannot afford a comprehensive medical plan, then you MUST AT LEAST HAVE THIS PLAN because it offers you cover for:

 until you have an amount - say equal what you spent out of hospital last year - that you feel is enough.

 Invest into a unit trust after that.
 You’ll have an investment you can use for future dreams and goals – again that you can get to at any time.